TheSemiColin/TheSemiColin/README.md

 # 💫 About Me:
-I am a current sophomore at Vanderbilt University majoring in Electrical and Computer Engineering and minoring in Computer Science, with a concentrations in Embedded Software and Artificial Intelligence.<br><br>I have been intrigued by software development and its intersection with hardware ever since I started learning about the basic architecture of a computer from YouTube videos.
+I am a current Junior at Vanderbilt University majoring in Electrical & Computer Engineering and Applied Mathematics, and minoring in Computer Science, with a concentrations in Embedded Systems and Artificial Intelligence.<br><br>I have been intrigued by software development and its intersection with hardware ever since I started learning about the basic architecture of a computer from YouTube videos.
 Once I was introduced to an Arduino during my senior year of high school, is sparked my love and passion for the field of software development, which has grown ever since.<br>

 # 🚀 What I'm Up To:
-- Currently exploring Machine Learning with Sci-Kit Learn!
+- Currently exploring Machine Learning with Tensorflow and Tensorflow Lite!
 - Member of the Vandy Robotics Team in the Programming subteam, discovering ways in which we can autonomize movement and image processing using OpenCV and ROS 2
-- Looking to collaborate on full-stack web applications<br>
+- Electrical team member for the Vanderbilt Aerospace Design Laboratory for the 25-26 NASA USLI Challenge
+- Undergraduate Research Assistant at Vanderbilt Institutue for Surgery and Engineering<br>
 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/colinstrout-294237296/)